-Building a homepage from a blog: Part 2: Finalizing the design and planning out mark-up and CSS structure.
+Building a homepage from a blog Part 2: Design, Markup, and CSS.

 Last time we left off, I had put together a structure of what I wanted my website to display and what it might look like.
 After about weeks of stressing out in Illustrator, I finally decided on a design I like.